EU lawmakers set to curb derivatives competition

-Regulators will require clearing houses to process vast swathes of the $650 trillion (399 trillion pounds) privately traded derivatives market from January 2013, under global reforms brought in to increase transparency and safety after the 2007-09 financial crisis.
+Regulators will require clearing houses to process vast swathes of the $650 trillion privately traded derivatives market from January 2013, under global reforms brought in to increase transparency and safety after the 2007-09 financial crisis.

 Clearing houses stand between the two sides of a trade, ensuring the transaction is completed by tapping into a default fund if one side of the deal goes bust.